Skip to content

 Type: slotProps: {}

-Customize the rendered HTML for the menu header.
+Customize the rendered template for the menu header.
 This slot is placed before the options.

 vue